 Wouldn’t it be great if someone could find it for you?
 Time for your digital voice assistant to rescue you.

-All the basic assistants like Alexa, Siri, and Cortana can help you.
+All the essential assistants like Alexa, Siri, and Cortana can help you.
 However, it requires some set-up first.
 This little method will work with laptops and tablets too!

 Here are the three basic steps required: